Author David T. Wolf

 Get Mindclone in paperback or as an audiobook.
 Also available in Spanish, Italian, Chinese, Portuguese, Japanese and French.

-Imagine getting a second chance to make things right.
+Imagine getting a second chance

 "Outstanding novella!
 I loved it!"